Sneakers (1992 film): Reception

-The film received positive reviews from critics upon its release.
-Writing for the Los Angeles Times, Kenneth Turan called Sneakers "[a] caper movie with a most pleasant sense of humor," a "twisting plot," and a "witty, hang-loose tone."
+The film received generally positive reviews from critics upon its release.
+Writing for the Los Angeles Times, Kenneth Turan called Sneakers "[a] caper movie with a most pleasant sense of humor", a "twisting plot", and a "witty, hang-loose tone."
 Turan went on to praise the ensemble cast and director Robinson, who is "surprisingly adept at creating tension at appropriate moments" and "makes good use of the script's air of clever cheerfulness".
 Roger Ebert, writing for the Chicago Sun-Times, was less impressed, giving the film two-and-a-half stars out of four, calling it "a sometimes entertaining movie, but thin."
-He went on to point out numerous cliches and tired plot devices recycled in the film.
-Vincent Canby, in a negative review for The New York Times, said the film looked like it had "just surfaced after being buried alive for 20 years," calling it "an atrophied version of a kind of caper movie that was so beloved in the early 1970's".
-He singled out Redford and Poitier as looking and acting too old to be in this kind of film now.
-He calls the plot "feeble," resulting in a film that is "jokey without being funny, breathless without creating suspense".
-He calls the ensemble an "all-star gang," but says the "performances are generally quite bad."
+He went on to point out numerous clichés and tired plot devices recycled in the film.
+Vincent Canby, writing for The New York Times, said the film looked like it had "just surfaced after being buried alive for 20 years."

-On Rotten Tomatoes the film has an approval rating of 80% based on reviews from 55 critics.
+On Rotten Tomatoes, the film has an approval rating of 79% based on reviews from 57 critics.
 The website's consensus states: "There isn't much to Sneakers' plot and that's more than made up for with the film's breezy panache and hi-tech lingo."

-On Metacritic the film has a score of 65 out of 100 based on reviews from 20 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 65 out of 100 based on reviews from 20 critics, indicating "generally favorable reviews".

-Audiences surveyed by CinemaScore gave the film a grade A− on scale of A to F.
+Audiences surveyed by CinemaScore gave the film a grade A− on a scale of A to F.